If you are not redirected, please click here to subscribe to our newsletter.

 José has served as a leader in a number of non-profit organizations, including his role as Educational Director at the National Hispanic Institute.
 José joined the Latinos for Education team after working with the Boston Debate League where he designed curriculum to make policy more accessible for middle and high school students and teachers.

-Prior to joining Latinos for Education, as Director of Development at Teach For America – South Carolina, she led private sector fundraising and co-led marketing and communications efforts to build the organization’s brand across the state of South Carolina.
+Prior to joining Latinos for Education, as Director of Development at Teach For America – South Carolina, she led private sector fundraising and co-led marketing and communications efforts to build the organization’s impact across the state of South Carolina.
 She has held professional roles with United Way and served as Assistant Director of Annual Giving at Butler University.

 She graduated from Indiana University as a Hudson and Holland Scholar and holds her B.A. in Communication and Culture.
 Samantha currently resides near Chicago with her partner and two children.
 As the granddaughter of Cuban immigrants, she is driven by her belief in the power of education and works to ensure all children have equitable access to high-quality educational opportunities.

 Johana Muriel Grajales serves as the Director of National Strategy and Innovation at Latinos for Education.
 In this role, she manages the design and implementation of national strategy tied to growth and innovation imperatives to ensure more Latino leaders and entrepreneurs are at the front of closing the education gaps facing the Latino community.

 Prior to Latinos for Education, Johana spent six years at City Year Inc. where she worked on several national strategy and growth initiatives focused on expanding City Year to new markets, developing impact strategic plans across all local sites, and supporting the design, development, and spread of innovative school design practices.